top of page

 TRIALS RULES

-A cross-country event in which endurance, skill and consistency of the riders form the basis of the results.
+A Trial is an Event in which the skill and consistency of the Riders form the basis of the results.

 Classes